thorstenhater/nmlcc/README.md

 1. Build and install the catalogue from the NMODL file.
 2. Load the morphologies, parameter assignments, and labels.
-3. Connect stimuli, currently `PulseGenerator` only
+3. Connect stimuli, currently `PulseGenerator` only.
-4. Construct and execute a simulation of 1000ms
+4. Construct and execute a simulation.

-You will want to tweak in a few settings
+You will want to tweak a few settings
 - Probes to measure observables, by default the membrane potential at the soma is probed.
 - Extraction of measurement traces, by default we try to import `seaborn` and